Shenouda-Fawzy/Shenouda-Fawzy/README.md

 # Hello World! 👋

-> _Big things are built from small pieces, So I love to build them in an efficient manner by applying the appropriate  Algorithms, DS and Design patterns_
+> _Big things are built from small pieces, so I love to build them in an efficient manner by applying the appropriate  Algorithms, DS and Design patterns_

 I'm a **Backend Engineer**, I’ve tried different technology stacks, Android with Java, Backend with php, .NET and Java.
 Design with HTML, CSS, JS and Bootstrap, Implemented basics DS like Stack, Queue, Linkedlist … etc.

-_I Know how to write dirty code because it’s easy and I’ve written it before, Now I’m Clean._
+_I Know how to write dirty code because it’s easy and I’ve written it before, now I’m clean._

 My daily work OS Linux/Ubuntu, and my personal OS is Windows